moschutt/learn-elm/README.md

 Why learn elm?

 Why not?
 I mean, what have you got to loose?
-I'm learning elm because I've had a fascination with functional programming languages for some time and elm let's me home my skills and make stuff that is shareable and possibly even useful.
+I'm learning elm because I've had a fascination with functional programming languages for some time and elm let's me hone my skills and make stuff that is shareable and possibly even useful.